 One protocol chair and one vice chair are typically proposed in the concept sheet.
 Exceptions are assessed by the SLG on a case-by-case basis (e.g., co-chairs or multiple vice chairs).
-As noted in Section 9, the SLG reviews the proposed protocol chair and vice chair based upon past leadership performance, current commitments, and relevant expertise and experience.
+As noted in Section 9, the SLG evaluates and confirms the proposed protocol chair and vice chair based upon past leadership performance, current commitments, and relevant expertise and experience.
+Selection as protocol chair or vice chair does not imply that a site with which a chair is affiliated will be selected for study participation (see Section 10).

 The SLG also considers whether proposed chairs have the capacity to serve concurrently as chair or vice chair of multiple IMPAACT studies and/or network committees.
 Protocol chairs need not be affiliated with an IMPAACT study site or other IMPAACT organization.
 Network resources are allocated to support these critical positions.